-Definitely one of the best action/adventure hybrids I have ever played, CORE Design's Project Eden is the game is the culmination of everything the design team has learned while developing the mega-hit Tomb Raider games.
-The game may have been much more successful had it been billed as part of the Tomb Raider franchise, but considering that Lara Croft's latest outings were anything but tired rehashes of her early escapades, perhaps it is better that way.
+Definitely one of the best action/adventure hybrids I have ever played, CORE Design's Project Eden is the culmination of everything the design team has learned while developing the mega-hit Tomb Raider games.
+The game may have been much more successful had it been billed as part of the Tomb Raider franchise, but considering that Lara Croft's latest outings were hardly anything but tired rehashes of her early escapades, perhaps it is better that way.
 On the downside, the disassociation from CORE's best-known franchise probably explains why the game never sold well, and remains highly underrated. |

 So why do I think this is not just another Tomb Raider clone, but a great game deserving of our Hall of Belated Fame?
 Three words: clever puzzle designs.
-Yes, despite the 3D look and advertisements, Project Eden is not a first-person shooter - although you control the characters from the first-person perspective, and there is a lot of combat in the game.
+Yes, despite the 3D look and advertisements, Project Eden is not a first-person shooter, although you control the characters from that perspective, and there is a lot of combat.
 Each of the four characters in your team has a special skill that nobody else can use: Carter, as team leader, can open 'restricted access' doors, Minoko can hack into computers, Andre can repair things, and Amber can walk through hazardous environments unharmed.
 Most of the time, it is obvious who you need for the task at hand, but what is not obvious is the the right order in which to use them.
 For example, you might need Minoko to hack into a broken computer to open a locked door, but the computer room may be full of poisonous gas.
 So you will need to send Amber across first, so she can walk unharmed to turn off the gas, and then you need to send Andre so he can fix the terminal for Minoko.
 And if that is not challenging enough, some levels start with your team split apart from each other – so you must constantly switch between them to try to get back together.
 You also have the Rover, a small tank-like remote-controlled car that can crawl into small vents and other areas that are inaccessible to humans, as well as a flying camera that is very handy for scouting the level layout.
 These two gadgets are crucial to solving many puzzles throughout the game.

 Reviewed by: Underdogs